Wed May 6, 2020 | Alan Lefkowitz | CFO Services, Financial Controller Services

 |Hiring a Controller with the potential to step into the CFO role is optimal||Understands the role of the Controller and can effectively hire for this function.|

 |Budgeting for this position is critical to ensure sound financial operating practices are in place and accurate financial reporting is provided on a timely basis||The goal of expanding revenue to provide the financial resources to fill this role is essential.|

 |Can function as the Bookkeeper and Staff Accountant in a new or small company

 A small company often does not have the financial resources to hire either a Controller or a CFO.
 In this case, consideration could be given to a part-time Controller with the skill set that allows them to also serve as a part-time CFO.
-The part-time Controller can oversee the bookkeeping function, generate financial reports, and manage day-to-day accounting functions, and as the CFO can partner with the CEO on strategic efforts, e.g., banking, business expansion, assessment of company performance.
+The part-time Controller can oversee the bookkeeping function, generate financial reports, and manage day-to-day accounting functions.
+The CFO can partner with the CEO on strategic efforts, e.g., banking, business expansion, and assessment of company performance.